Utilization Management Review

 If you are experiencing problems with utilization management review, such as increased administrative burden and delayed patient access to care, here’s what you can do to help us address this issue:

 File a complaint with the Kentucky Department of Insurance on behalf of your patients.
 Providers may file a consumer complaint on behalf of their patients.
-You have the option of
+You have the option of- filing an online complaint or

 If medically necessary care is delayed or access impeded, providers may facilitate patient reporting or submit their own complaints to the employer/human resource department, payer, and legislators.
 See below for template letters.